TTRivkaTeller/xap-docs/site/content/sbp/tableau.markdown

 	<img src="/attachment_files/sbp/easysoft/easysoft_data_license_manager_3.png" width=352" height="247" />

+Look in your email spam section for the license.
 At this point, your user account is updated and you have access to the ODBC-JDBC gateway software for the duration of the trial license period.

 ### Configuring the ODBC-JDBC Gateway